 Packet switching is a method of data transmission in which a message is broken into several parts, called packets, that are sent independently, in triplicate, over whatever route is optimum for each packet and reassembled at the destination.
 Each packet contains a piece part, called the payload, and an identifying header that includes destination and reassembly information.
 The packets are sent in triplicate to check for packet corruption.
 Every packet is verified in a process that compares and confirms that at least two copies match.
 When verification fails, a request is made for the packet to be re-sent.

 TCP/IP protocol suite

-TCP/IP is a protocol suite of foundational communication protocols used to interconnect network devices on today’s Internet and other computer/device networks.
+TCP/IP is a protocol suite of foundational communication protocols used to interconnect network devices on today’s Internet and another computer/device networks.
 TCP/IP stands for Transmission Control Protocol/Internet Protocol.

 A router is a networking device typically used to interconnect LANs to form a wide area network (WAN) and as such is referred to as a WAN device.
 IP routers use IP addresses to determine where to forward packets.
 An IP address is a numeric label assigned to each connected network device.

 An overlay network is a data communications technique in which software is used to create virtual networks on top of another network, typically a hardware and cabling infrastructure.
 This is often done to support applications or security capabilities not available on the underlying network.

 Packet over SONET/SDH (PoS)

 Packet over SONET is a communication protocol used primarily for WAN transport.
 It defines how point-to-point links communicate when using optical fiber and SONET (Synchronous Optical Network) or SDH (Synchronous Digital Hierarchy) communication protocols.

 MPLS is a network routing-optimization technique.
 It directs data from one node to the next using short path labels rather than long network addresses, to avoid time-consuming table lookups.